4 Amazing Lessons From The Woman at the Well

 Jesus did not bring up such an uncomfortable topic to accuse or mock the Samaritan woman but to give her an idea of who He is.
 So what then if Jesus already knew everything about the Samaritan woman?

 Jesus wants the woman and all of us to understand that though He is all-knowing and all-powerful, He still accepts us despite our shortcomings.
-That was the intention of Jesus when He mentioned her five husbands (John 4:16-20).
+That was Jesus’ intention when He mentioned her five husbands (John 4:16-20).
 He didn’t want to call her out and make her feel more shame but to let her know that her sins don’t define her nor make her any less human.

 Worship in truth and spirit